Use the code below at checkout to receive 25% off your order.

 1 The enzyme used, the glucose oxidase from Aspergillus niger, is also widely used for the detection of glucose in glucometers and related glucose sensors.

-2 Nonetheless, honey is known to contain the spores of obligate anaerobes and the well-known caution against feeding infants honey is due to the presence of Clostridium botulinum.
+2 Nonetheless, honey can contain the spores of obligate anaerobes and the well-known caution against feeding infants honey is due to the presence of Clostridium botulinum spores.

 3 The genetic loss of this enzyme results in the genetic disorder Chronic Granulomatous Disease, which is characterized by severe recurrent bacterial infections.
 The name reflects the widespread formation of granulomas by macrophages unable to restrain bacterial pathogens by oxidative means, inducing the defense of last resort, the walling off the infectious nidus in a granuloma, a syncytial structure formed by macrophage fusion.